maximtrp/scikit-posthocs/paper/paper.md

 # Summary

-Python currently lacks implementation of many multiple pairwise (post hoc) comparison tests that are routinely performed following a statistically significant result of a parametric or nonparametric analysis of variance (ANOVA) test to assess the differences between group levels.
+Post hoc tests are routinely performed as a step of statistical data analysis to assess the differences between group levels if a statistically significant result of a parametric or nonparametric analysis of variance (ANOVA) test has been obtained.
+Currently, Python lacks implementation of many multiple pairwise comparison tests.
+The ``scikit-posthocs`` package is aimed at filling this gap by providing a number of nonparametric and parametric pairwise comparisons tests as well as outlier detection algorithms implemented in Python.
+It can be useful for data scientists and researchers as a part of data analysis routine or a pipeline.

-The ``scikit-posthocs`` package is aimed at filling this gap by providing a number of nonparametric and parametric pairwise comparisons tests as well as outlier detection algorithms implemented in Python:
+The following post hoc tests are implemented in this package:

 1. Conover, Dunn, and Nemenyi tests (for use with Kruskal-Wallis test).
 2. Conover, Nemenyi, Siegel, and Miller tests (for use with Friedman test).